paaguti/mg3a/README.md

 ## Intent of this repository

 The intent of this repository is to preserve the original code and establish a home for further developing this very nice piece of software.
 My focus will be on Debian/ubuntu, OSX and FreeBSD, which are the three operating systems I use.
-I'll try not to break to much things and keep compatibility wiht MinGW/CygWin (although it's ages I haven't actively developed anything for that environment)
+I'll try not to break things too much and keep compatibility wiht MinGW/CygWin (although it's ages I haven't actively developed anything for that environment)

 ## What is original, what has been added